0xpix/Hei-DataHub/docs/getting-started/01-getting-started.md

 ```
 1. Navigate to any dataset in the results
-2. Press Enter or o to open details
+2. Press Enter or 'o' to open details
-3. Press Escape or b to go back
+3. Press Escape to go back
 ```

 ✅ **Expected:** Details screen shows all metadata fields